Fort William, Newfoundland

-Fort William was a fort in St. John's built in 1698 to protect English interests on Newfoundland, primarily against French opposition.
-It was the original headquarters of the British garrison in Newfoundland.
+Fort William was a fort in St. John's, Newfoundland and Labrador, Canada.
+Built in 1698 to protect English interests on Newfoundland, primarily against French opposition, it was the original headquarters of the British garrison in Newfoundland.
 A second fort, known as Fort George was situated at the east end of the harbour connected by a subterranean passage with Fort William.
 On the south side of the Narrows, there was a third fortification called the Castle.

 Garrison headquarters were later moved to Fort Townshend, which was built between 1775-1779.

 The Fort was demolished in 1881 to make room for a railway yard, the barracks being used as the station.
 This was demolished in 1910 and urban development now occupies the site.